vot-archive/awsmap-node/readme.md

 ## Usage

-Simply run the script with no arguments to list everything.
+Simply run the script with no arguments to list EC2 instances.

 ```
 awsmap